jasonaaronwilson/omni-c/documentation/c23-transpiler.md

 Self tail calls require that we add a label as the first statement of the function and then the self call must instead of doing the call, perform a bunch of assignments then do a goto which obviously is not itself a C expression.

+Exceptions also require a fair amount of code at the call/return site in order to short circuit.
-Exceptions require that we do something like this for each call:
+This code is also not itself a C expression.
+In fact exceptions require that we do something like this for each call (source line directives have been removed):

 ```
 struct oc_struct__oc_return_result__199 oc__tmp_675 = oc__function_functionname_signature(tmp99);
 if (oc_tmp__675.exception) {
+  // For each exception we catch, or maybe this is a switch?
   if (oc_tmp__675.exception.type == OC__EXCEPTION_TYPE) {
      goto oc_label__777;
   } else {
+     // this is the re-throw case
      oc_exception = oc_tmp__675.exception;
      goto oc_label_defer_and_return;
   }
 }

-oc_label_defer_and_rturn:
+oc_label_defer_and_return:
 for (int i = 0; oc_num_deferred; i++) {
    int oc_defer_code = oc_deffered_codes[i];
    switch (oc_defer_code) {